Welcome to the WV Revolution 99G club site. Our club emphasizes:

 - Life lessons that you will carry with you in to future endeavors teaching you to be respectful, learn from your mistakes, and be gracious winners to name a few

-“If you let me train your daughter for one year, she will become a much better soccer player”, Coach Vinko pledges.
+“If you let me train your daughter for one year, she will become a much better soccer player”

 The girls in this club want to become the best players they can be, while taking their team to the next level.
-If these objectives sound good to you and you are looking for a competitive soccer team, the West Valley Revolution 99G wants to meet you!
+If these objectives sound good to you, you are passionate about soccer too, and you are looking for a hard working, supportive, and fun, competitive soccer team, the West Valley Revolution 99G wants to meet you!

 TEAM STRUCTURE: The Revolution 99G has a two team tiered club structure.
 Under the leadership of a single professional coach, Vinko Puljiz, we currently have the following teams:

-The strongest players are registered as WV Revolution 99G Red in Norcal League as a Silver level team; this team also plays NorCal State Cup.
-Revolution White is registered in CYSA as a Bronze team.
+The strongest players are registered as WV Revolution 99G Red.
+This team plays in the NorCal gold bracket.
+Revolution White plays in the CCSL silver bracket.
 Since we are part of a club, we borrow players between the two teams, and players may move up and down between the teams based on their development.
-This Spring, we formed a Friday scrimmage team for players from both teams to give girls who want more a chance for extra play and development opportunities.
 Both teams are working hard to take it to the next level.

 WHO THE PLAYERS ARE:

 The girls’ list of future occupations includes an actress, animal welfare worker, architect, engineer, lawyer, midwife, pediatrician, photographer, soccer player, teacher, and veterinarian.
-Some of the girls also play instruments and participate in other sports, including swimming, volleyball, basketball and track/cross country.
+Some of the girls also play instruments and participate in other sports, including badminton, field hockey, swim team, track and cross country.

 Given the girls’ different interests and plans, soccer is not expected to be the only focus, but certainly a main focus!

-SOCIALS: way from the fields, the girls and their families from both teams gather together for at least one social activity a month.
+Away from the fields, the girls and their families from both teams gather together for at least one social activity a month.
 These socials have included BBQs, birthday celebrations, Sunday potlucks, community service sessions, summer camp outs, movie nights, swim parties, and outings to watch the SCU Women’s soccer games and the San Jose Earthquakes.
+Our most recent social was a club potluck/ALS Ice Bucket Challenge

 We manage both teams using TeamSnap